South Dum Dum: Post Offices

-Subhas Nagar has a non-delivery sub post office, with PIN 700065 in the Kolkata North Division of Kolkata district in Calcutta region.
-Other post office with the same PIN is Health Institute.
-Bediapara has a delivery sub post office, with PIN 700077 in the Kolkata North Division of Kolkata district in Calcutta region.

-Nagerbazar has a non-delivery sub-post office, with PIN 700028 in the Kolkata North Division of Kolkata district in Calcutta region.
-Another post office with the same PIN is Jugipara Satgachhi.

-Bangur Avenue has a delivery sub-post office, with PIN 700055 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
-Other post offices with the same PIN are Dum Dum Park and Shyamnagar.
+Dum Dum Park has a non-delivery sub post office, with PIN 700055 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
+Other post offices with the same PIN are Bangur Avenue and Shyamnagar.

 Lake Town has a delivery sub-post office, with PIN 700089 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
 Another post office with the same PIN is Kalindi Housing Estate.

 Patipukur has a non-delivery sub-post office, with PIN 700048 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
 Other post offices with the same PIN are Sreebhumi and Sadhana Ausudhalaya Road (Dakshindari).

 Demographics

 Population

 As per the 2011 Census of India, South Dum Dum had a total population of 403,316, of which 202,214 (50%) were males and 201,102 (50%) were females.
 Population below 6 years was 28,703.
 The total number of literates in South Dum Dum was 344,971 (92.09% of the population over 6 years).